 - Prospective students applying to Kindergarten must be at least 5 years of age by September 1.

 - Admission of each student is a year-to-year contract.

 - Re-enrollment is an acceptance of the invitation to return to Trinity Episcopal School.

 To establish your child’s official file in the Admission Office, access and follow the admission checklist available via the How to Apply Tab.

 Trinity Episcopal School (TES) is an equal opportunity, fully accredited school for PK2 through grade 8.
-TES admits qualified students of any race, color, age, national or ethnic origin to all rights, privileges, programs and activities generally accorded or made available to the student body.
-The school does not discriminate on the basis of race, color, age, national or ethnic origin in the administration of its educational policies, scholarship and financial aid programs as well as athletic and other school-administered programs.
+TES admits qualified students of any creed, race, color, national or ethnic origin to all rights, privileges, programs and activities generally accorded or made available to the student body.
+The school does not discriminate on the basis of creed, race, color, national or ethnic origin in the administration of its educational policies, scholarship and financial aid programs as well as athletic and other school-administered programs.